jupyterlab/jupyter-ai/README.md

 # Jupyter AI

+**Jupyter AI is under incubation as part of the JupyterLab organization.**

 Jupyter AI connects generative AI with Jupyter notebooks.
 Jupyter AI provides a user-friendly and powerful way to explore generative AI models in notebooks and improve your productivity in JupyterLab and the Jupyter Notebook.
 More specifically, Jupyter AI offers: